 Storytelling at its Best will

 Major issues and trends around the world and dramatic personal stories—from topics shaping the headlines to thrilling advances in science and technology, to theories on creativity, innovation and learning—will capture the minds and imaginations of Seminarians at The Seminar, June 2-5, 2019.
 The beautiful Napa Valley setting will be the backdrop for 2019.

 Seminar 2019 Highlights

 We will come together June 2-5 to hear from some of the world’s pre-eminent experts as we welcome a community of like-minded colleagues and professionals.

 This Just In:

 Tina Tchen, a leading voice in the national conversation on fighting sexual harassment, gender inequity, and discrimination and former chief of staff to First Lady Michelle Obama, will focus on the MeToo Movement on Monday, June 3.

 Stephen Attenborough, Commercial Director, Virgin Galactic will lead Seminarians through space exploration on Wednesday, June 5.

-Dr. Andrea Barthwell, chair of the McKesson's Foundation for Opioid Response Efforts, will speak on America's Opioid Crisis.
+Dr. Andrea Barthwell, chair of the board of directors, Foundation for Opioid Response Efforts (FORE) and founder & director, Two Dreams, on America's Opioid Crisis.